What you need in a home safety kit

-Having a portable household safety kit ready if a home and region must be evacuated can be a lifesaver.
-All contents of a safety kit should be packed neatly into easily accessible plastic storage bins or bags.
-Contents should be easy to transfer quickly from your home to your car if you are forced to evacuate.
+All contents should be packed neatly into plastic storage bins or bags that can easily to be transferred from your home to your car if you are forced to evacuate.

-- Enough water to last each member of your family at least three days one gallon per day per person as public water supplies can become contaminated following a catastrophe.
+- Water to last each member of your family at least three days—one gallon per day per person.

-- Enough nonperishable food to last your entire family at least three days.
+- Nonperishable food to last your entire family at least three days.
 Choose foods that do not require heat to eat safely.
-For example, energy bars take up little space and are nutritious.
+Energy bars are a great option.

 - A fully stocked first aid kit.